 Everyone wants to stop youngsters abuse, but a full legal definition of what constitutes child endangerment is a long definition because endangerment includes emotional and physical abuse, child neglect, and domestic violence.
 When you discipline your children, sometimes that action can be misinterpreted as signs of youngster abuse or twisted to seem worse than it is.

 The state is understandably quite interested in preventing youngster abuse, so if you’re charged with child endangerment, you must have the counsel of an experienced Seattle youngster endangerment attorney who will aggressively challenge the state’s allegations against you.
-The punishments for defendants convicted of child endangerment can vary depending on the circumstances of the alleged crime and the defendant’s previous convictions – if any – but if you’re convicted, do not expect the court to be merciful.
+The punishments for defendants convicted of child endangerment can vary depending on the specifications of the alleged crime and the defendant’s previous convictions – if any – but if you’re convicted, do not expect the court to be merciful.
 Child protection is one of this state’s top priorities, so jail time is probable upon a youngster endangerment conviction.

 Finally, criminal mistreatment in the fourth degree occurs when a parent or caretaker creates an imminent or substantial risk to the child or causes bodily injury or emotional distress to the youngster.
 This is punishable by up to 90 days in jail and a $1,000 fine.